Stress is becoming more apparent both at work and home these days, so how do we recognise the symptoms?

 In the 1950s, cardiologists Meyer Friedman and Ray Rosenman looked into Personality types.
 Type A & B with the former being more prone to heart disease!

 Type A: Can be impatient, critical or aggressive.
 When under pressure, they find themselves in conflict with others and what they say is final!
-The positive aspect is that they’re generally high achievers making great leaders but not necessarily team players.
+The positive aspect is that they’re generally high achievers making great managers but not necessarily team players.

 Type B: Laid back, calm, friendly and don’t allow things that frustrate others to affect them.
 Generally dealing with tasks calmly.
 Working to a high standard and compliment others via praise while allowing individual’s their weak areas.

-Recognise these traits in yourself or others?
+Do you recognise these traits in yourself or others?
 It’s never black or white but we normally lean towards one or the other.

 Consider the frame of mind you adopt when under severe pressure or stress… what affect does this have on those around you?
 What about others such as bosses or team members?
 How do their words or actions affect you?
 Do you allow their negativity to alter your positive state?